karmadolma/karmadolma/README.md

 #### About me

-👩🏻‍💻 I'm a Data Analyst working in SWIFT. <br>
+👩🏻‍💻 I'm a Data Analyst working in Central Group. <br>

 🧚 I love to tell stories using data.